 Mariah N. Johnson

 and graduated from the University of Montana with bachelor’s degrees in English and Russian.

 In 2021, Mariah joined Tarlow Stonecipher Weamer and Kelly, PLLC.

 Thomson Reuters Practical Law: one on compelling and staying arbitration, and the other on enforcing

+Mariah is admitted to practice in Montana and Oregon.
 She is a member of the Montana Bar Association

 University of Montana (B.A., English 2017, B.A., Russian 2018, summa cum laude with University

 Honors); University of Montana (J.D.
 2021)